-I entered a buy-write strategy covered calls with SDS, ProShares UltraShort S&P500, on 4/12/2012.
-The ETF was purchased at $10 a share.
-The covered call was written at $0.55 per contract.
-The cost basis of the stock was $9.45.
+On 4/12/2012, I initiated a buy-write strategy covered calls with SDS, ProShares UltraShort S&P500.
+The ETF was acquired at a cost of $10 per share.
+The covered call contract was written at a cost of $0.55 per contract.
+The stock’s cost basis was $9.45.

-SP 500 reversed and began to trade lower on 5/10/2021.
-I decided to take a very small profit just to cover the options commissions and get out of this position because of 3 reasons:
+On 5/10/2021, the SP 500 reversed and started trading downward.
+I chose to take a little profit just to pay the options costs and exit this trade for three reasons:

-- The entry point was right in this support zone for SP 500, which was terrible in my opinion.
+- The entry position was precisely in the SP 500’s support zone, which was bad in my perspective.

-- The money has been tied up in this position for a month.
+- The funds have been stuck in this position for a month.

-The cost basis was $9.45.
-I placed the limit order at $9.42 to close it out.
-As a result, I made a 3-cent profit on this position, which was a bit more than enough to cover the options commissions.
+The cost basis was calculated at $9.45.
+I put in a limit order of $9.42 to close it out.
+As a result, I earned a 3-cent profit on this trade, which was more than enough to pay the options commissions.

-I should have stuck to the Renko chart technical analysis.
-I was trying to predict and time the market, but making a big mistake.
-In the daily Renko chart below, SP 500 was in the record territory on 4/12/2021.
-There was nothing on the chart to indicate a trend reversal.
-All things pointed to a very strong uptrend.
-I was looking at the RSI and thinking SP 500 should correct and not go any higher.
+I should have stayed with the technical analysis of the Renko chart.
+I was attempting to forecast and time the market, but I made a huge error.
+The SP 500 was in record territory on 4/12/2021, according to the daily Renko chart below.
+There was no evidence of a trend reversal on the chart.
+Everything points to a very strong upward trend.
+Looking at the RSI, I thought the SP 500 should be corrected and not rise any more.
 Wrong.
-Timing the market is not a wise move.
-Trying to predict a top is also not wise.
-Fortunately, I was able to exit the position unharmed.
-I’d consider myself very lucky.
+Timing the market is a bad idea.
+Attempting to predict a peak is equally unwise.
+Fortunately, I was able to close the position at a tiny profit.
+I’d consider myself really lucky.